Location-aware Single Image Reflection Removal: Method

 Our network is a recurrent network, as illustrated in Fig.~\ref{fig:framework}.
-In each iteration $i$, our network takes the original image $\mathbf{I}$ and the transmission layer $\mathbf{\hat{T}}_{i-1}$ predicted in the previous iteration $i-1$ as inputs, and predicts the transmission layer $\mathbf{\hat{T}}_i$ to continue the iteration. $\mathbf{\hat{T}}_0$ is initialized as $\mathbf{I}$.
-The step-by-step refinement results of reflection removal are shown in Fig.~\ref{fig:iteration}. \zd{This design is inspired by the recurrent network for reflection removal in IBCLN~\cite{li2020single}, and we also use an LSTM~\cite{hochreiter1997long} unit to aggregate information through iterations.
-However, our network is designed to lean towards the reconstruction of transmission and only iterates over the predicted transmission layer $\mathbf{\hat{T}}_{i}$.}
+In each iteration $i$, our network takes the original image $\mathbf{I}$ and the transmission layer $\mathbf{\hat{T}}_{i-1}$ predicted in the previous iteration $i-1$ as inputs, and predicts the transmission layer $\mathbf{\hat{T}}_i$ to continue the iteration. $\mathbf{\hat{T}}_0$ is initialized as $\mathbf{I}$. \dz{The recurrent structure of our network is inspired by IBCLN~\cite{li2020single}.
+However, different from jointly estimating the transmission and reflection layers in IBCLN, we design our model to reconstruct the transmission layer $\mathbf{\hat{T}}_{i}$ conditioned on the RCMap and the restored reflection layer at each iteration.} The step-by-step refinement results of reflection removal are shown in Fig.~\ref{fig:iteration}.

-\zd{In our network, each iteration is divided into two stages for restoring two layers sequentially, which is in a spirit similar to BDN~\cite{yang2018seeing}.
-However, we rely on RCMap to control the between-stage information flow.} In the first stage, we predict the reflection layer $\mathbf{\hat{R}}_{i}$ and the reflection confidence map $\mathbf{\hat{C}}_{i}$ by taking $\mathbf{I}$ and $\mathbf{\hat{T}}_{i - 1}$ as inputs.
-We denote the first stage as a function $G_R$ that can be written as: { \abovedisplayskip{8pt} \belowdisplayskip{8pt} This stage mainly consists of two modules: reflection detection module (RDM) and transmission-feature suppression module (TSM).
-Specifically, RDM takes $\mathbf{I}$ and $\mathbf{\hat{T}}_{i-1}$ as inputs and predicts the map $\mathbf{\hat{C}}_{i}$ using features from a multi-scale Laplacian sub-module (MLSM).
-Next, TSM is used to suppress the Laplacian features within transmission-dominated regions via an element-wise multiplication between the features and $\mathbf{\hat{C}}_{i}$.
-Afterward, the suppressed features and the images features are concatenated as an LSTM~\cite{hochreiter1997long} block's inputs to estimate $\mathbf{\hat{R}}_i$.
-In our work, $\mathbf{\hat{R}}_i$ is mainly used as a cue to improve the reconstruction of transmission layer.}
+\dz{Like BDN~\cite{yang2018seeing}, each iteration of our network is divided into two stages to restore two layers sequentially.
+However, we leverage RCMap to control the between-stage information flow.
+In the first stage, we predict the reflection layer $\mathbf{\hat{R}}_{i}$ and RCMap $\mathbf{\hat{C}}_{i}$ by taking $\mathbf{I}$ and $\mathbf{\hat{T}}_{i - 1}$ as inputs.
+We denote the first stage as the function $G_R$:} { \abovedisplayskip{5pt} \belowdisplayskip{5pt} This stage mainly consists of two modules: the reflection detection module (RDM) and the transmission-feature suppression module (TSM).
+Specifically, The RDM takes $\mathbf{I}$ and $\mathbf{\hat{T}}_{i-1}$ as inputs and predicts the confidence map $\mathbf{\hat{C}}_{i}$ using features from a multi-scale Laplacian sub-module (MLSM).
+Next, the TSM is used to suppress the Laplacian features within transmission-dominated regions via an element-wise multiplication between the features and $\mathbf{\hat{C}}_{i}$.
+Afterwards, the suppressed features and the image features are concatenated as the inputs of an LSTM~\cite{hochreiter1997long} block to estimate $\mathbf{\hat{R}}_i$.
+In our work, $\mathbf{\hat{R}}_i$ and $\mathbf{\hat{C}}_i$ are mainly used as cues to facilitate the reconstruction of transmission layers.}

 In the second stage, we predict the transmission layer $\mathbf{\hat{T}}_{i}$ with the input of $\mathbf{I}, \mathbf{\hat{T}}_{i-1}$ as well as $\mathbf{\hat{R}}_i, 1 - \mathbf{\hat{C}}_i$ computed in the first stage.
 We denote the second stage as a function $G_T$ which can be described as: { \abovedisplayskip{5pt} \belowdisplayskip{5pt}